-Subject to compliance with applicable laws, each Investment Manager may select and rely upon affiliated investment advisors as well as sub-advisors for investment advice with respect to certain securities and is able to draw upon the investment advice, research and investment expertise of such selected investment advisors as well as its other affiliate offices with respect to the selection and management of investments for each Sub-fund.
-Except for research costs that can be paid from the research payment account ("RPA") as detailed below, the fees payable to any such investment advisor will not be payable out of the net assets of the relevant Sub-fund but will be payable by the relevant Investment Manager out of its fee in an amount agreed between the relevant Investment Manager and such investment advisor from time to time.
+Subject to the compliance with applicable laws, an Investment Manager may select and rely upon third-party investment advisers as well as its affiliated sub-advisers for portfolio decisions and management with respect to certain securities and is able to draw upon the investment advice, research and investment expertise of such selected third-party advisers as well as its other affiliate offices with respect to the selection and management of investments for each Sub-fund.
+The fees payable to any such investment adviser will not be payable out of the net assets of the relevant Sub-fund but will be payable by the Investment Manager out of its fee in an amount agreed between the Investment Manager and the investment adviser from time to time.